-- 1 handouts, I think most of you all have seen these, - 2 but two handouts that I had prepared, one is -- - 3 the first is a list of the fees, the highest fees - 4 that are out there of a variety of the different - - 5 this is not an all- inclusive list but it's a - 6 fairly representative list. - 7 I want to emphasize right off the start - 8 that a great number of companies don't charge all - 9 of these fees and a good number of companies such - 10 as Bill's company and my company that don't charge - 11 these high fees.
-But this is the highest of the - 12 fees that are out there. - I put an asterisk by the ones that - 14 increased since the order and I think that's - 15 important to understand because that was the - 16 reaction of what's happened.
-There's been an - 17 increase in the fees. - 18 The second handout is a pie chart that - 19 we prepared that really brings home, I think, the - 20 message as to what's happening to the family's - 21 money.
-As several folks pointed out, even before - 22 they make a phone call, they've got to make a
+137 handouts, I think most of you all have seen these, but two handouts that I had prepared, one is -the first is a list of the fees, the highest fees that are out there of a variety of the different -- this is not an all- inclusive list but it's a fairly representative list.
+7 I want to emphasize right off the start that a great number of companies don't charge all 9 of these fees and a good number of companies such 10 as Bill's company and my company that don't charge 11 these high fees.
+But this is the highest of the 12 fees that are out there.
+I put an asterisk by the ones that 13 increased since the order and I think that's 15 important to understand because that was the reaction of what's happened.
+There's been an 17 increase in the fees.
+18 The second handout is a pie chart that 19 we prepared that really brings home, I think, the 20 message as to what's happening to the family's 21 money.
+As several folks pointed out, even before they make a phone call, they've got to make a 22

-- 1 payment fee and how much is that.
-In the diagram - 2 here, that takes about a third of their money. - 3 And then there are recurring fees that happen on a - 4 monthly basis and they can come under a whole - 5 guise of different names and that takes about 10 - 6 percent of their money.
-And then if they have - 7 taken and placed just one single call at 1499, - 8 that takes about 15. - 9 And the model here is driven off the - 10 fact that we have an understanding these folks, - 11 for the most part, are limited income, maybe on - 12 fixed income, they have a finite amount of money, - 13 okay.
-So what happens to that money is critical - 14 as it relates to connection with their family - 15 members. - 16 And this example shows \$100.00, somebody - 17 has \$100.00 in a month to give for phone calls. - 18 They make four payments and this is what happens, - 19 what's left.
-Out of the \$100.00, there is only - 20 \$40.00 left to make phone calls.
-So when you do - 21 the math on that, it takes the \$3.15 new rate, - 22 great rate on the interstate call, and what does
+138 payment fee and how much is that.
+In the diagram here, that takes about a third of their money.
+And then there are recurring fees that happen on a monthly basis and they can come under a whole quise of different names and that takes about 10 percent of their money.
+And then if they have taken and placed just one single call at 1499, that takes about 15.
+9 And the model here is driven off the fact that we have an understanding these folks, 10 11 for the most part, are limited income, maybe on fixed income, they have a finite amount of money, 12 13 So what happens to that money is critical as it relates to connection with their family 15 members.
+16 And this example shows \$100.00, somebody 17 has \$100.00 in a month to give for phone calls.
+18 They make four payments and this is what happens, 19 what's left.
+Out of the \$100.00, there is only great rate on the interstate call, and what does the math on that, it takes the \$3.15 new rate,